the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_3_ModelingEpilepsy.rst

    apply a scaling of 1.0 , and click on *Save New Stimulus on Region* in the right menu.

-The stimulus was already set for you under the name *Stim_PropagationZone*

-6. Go to simulator and copy the former simulation.
+5. Go to simulator and copy the former simulation.

-7. Choose the *Stim_PropagationZone* stimulus.
+6. Choose the *Stim_PropagationZone* stimulus.

-You can see the result of this simulation in *stimulation_Region_TemporalLobe*

-8. Visualize the time series, zoom in to better see the effect of the stimulation.
+7. Visualize the time series, zoom in to better see the effect of the stimulation.

 .. figure:: figures/ModelingEpilepsy_stimulationts.png
    :alt: Time Series for a stimulation